Frequently Asked Questions

 The Museum will complement the existing arts and culture organizations such as Sedona Arts Center, Sedona Historical Museum, Verde Valley Archaeological Museum and others.
 The area will be enhanced by the addition and cooperation of a fine arts museum.

-The Fine Art Museum Of Sedona is a member of the American Alliance of Museums, the Museum Association of Arizona, the Sedona Chamber of Commerce, the Cottonwood Chamber of Commerce and the Sedona Culture Collaborative, which seeks to stimulate joint creative efforts that are mutually beneficial.
+The Fine Art Museum of Sedona is a member of the American Alliance of Museums, the Museum Association of Arizona, and the Sedona Culture Collaborative, which seeks to stimulate joint creative efforts that are mutually beneficial.

 WHAT TYPE OF ARTISTS, COLLECTIONS AND ART WILL BE FEATURED AND WHY?